 The decision rests with the contractor.

-But where it’s enforceable, a client will not only be required to pay employer’s national insurance but run a contractor’s VAT sales invoice through their own payroll.
+But where it’s enforceable, a client will not only be required to pay employer’s national insurance but also to run a contractor’s VAT sales invoice through their own payroll.

 It’s a weird situation where the invoice is divided in two: the amount owing and VAT.

-- The amount owing is taxed for NI and PAYE and paid to the contractor, who can draw that money directly as a salary from their own Limited Company.
+- The amount owing is taxed for NI and PAYE with the remainder paid to the contractor, who can draw that money directly as a salary from their own Limited Company.
 No corporation tax will be owed because they were taxed at source.

 - The VAT from the sales invoice is paid to the contractor which is of course destined for the taxman.